 After that, your orthodontist may plan the next treatment option.

-How to relieve pain by forsus springs
+How to relieve pain from forsus springs?

 Your orthodontist will give you instructions about what to do when you feel pain for forsus springs.

-If any part of the appliance hurts inside your mouth and teeth, inform your orthodontist and make an appointment.
+If any part of the appliance still hurts inside your mouth and teeth, inform your orthodontist and make an appointment.
 He or she’ll fix the issue.